 We’re assuming that part of this is attributable to the fact that adaptive reuse projects in general can be 16 percent less costly than other forms of construction, but we’re also finding that these building projects tend to be more appealing to startups and younger businesses than established businesses in more longstanding industries.
 One possible cause?
 These companies may be more reliant on a younger workforce.
 With more and more 18-35 year-old professionals moving toward urban areas (where such restoration projects are more prevalent), it’s no surprise that there’s a correlation between adaptive reuse projects and access to a young, educated workforce.

 IA is seeing that several projects within its portfolio are serving as a draw to this demographic.
 One such space (which had evolved from a defunct shopping mall to a modern corporate headquarters) has been hailed as a major attraction for young professionals, with several websites listing the company as a “top company for millennials”.
-That company (ServiceMaster) has since embraced this role, targeted the younger demographic with their Innovation Center, and among other notable offerings now provides access to a Young Professionals Resource Group for its employees.
+That company (ServiceMaster) has since embraced this role, and among other notable offerings now provides access to a Young Professionals Resource Group to its employees.

 As the National Trust for Historic Preservation (NTHP) outlines in their Atlas of ReUrbanism, “much of the renewed interest in living and working in cities is focused on older and historic places.”
 And areas rife with adaptive reuse and renovation projects are functioning millennial magnets.
 But the benefits extend beyond young tech startups.
 Jim Lindberg, Vice President of the Research and Policy Lab for the NTHP notes that “From Detroit to Dallas, Boise to Baltimore, our research shows that older buildings provide space for new businesses as well as small, local, and minority and women-owned businesses.”